-So, that completes our list of the best Airbnbs in Osaka.
-We think you’ll agree that there’s a lot of variation, and hopefully, you’ll have found somewhere that perfectly suits you.
+So, that completes my list of the best Airbnbs in Osaka.
+I think you’ll agree that there’s a lot of variation, and hopefully, you’ll have found somewhere that perfectly suits you.
 And most importantly, fits into your budget!

-Remember, we’ve seen a bargain-basement listing with cats on site, Lots of traditional tatami rooms, and uber-cool western-style lofts as well.
-We’d apologise for giving you too much choice, but we’re not sorry really!
+Remember, I’ve seen a bargain-basement listing with cats on site, lots of traditional tatami rooms, and uber-cool western-style lofts as well.
+I’d apologise for giving you too much choice, but I’m not sorry really!

-So, now that we’ve helped you find the perfect Osaka Airbnb, it’s time we were off.
-We hope you enjoy your vacation and have a great time in Japan!
+So, now that I’ve helped you find the perfect Osaka Airbnb, there’s nothing else to do but wish you the best for your trip.
+I hope you enjoy your vacation and have a great time in Japan!

 And for transparency’s sake, please know that some of the links in our content are affiliate links.
 That means that if you book your accommodation, buy your gear, or sort your insurance through our link, we earn a small commission (at no extra cost to you).
 That said, we only link to the gear we trust and never recommend services we don’t believe are up to scratch.
 Again, thank you!